SatyaRaghuNandan/sparkxgboost/README.md

 SparkXGBoost includes following approach to avoid overfitting

 * L2 regularization term on node
+* L1 regularization term on node
 * Feature sub sampling for learning nodes

 SparkXGBoost is capable of processing multiple learning nodes in the one pass of the training data to improve efficiency.